iTURTL3/random-weighted-value/README.md

 # Random Weighted Value
-Select a random value from a weighted array
+Select a random value from a weighted array in JavaScript.

 ## Example
 ```JS